pilif42/gradleAndBoot/README.md

 Project started using https://start.spring.io/

-To verify the project vs CheckStyle rules:
+To verify the project versus CheckStyle rules:
     - ./gradlew clean check
     - Note that the CheckStyle rules are defined under /gradleAndBoot/config/checkstyle/checkstyle.xml.
     - To instead use CheckStyle rules at a url, see /gradleAndBoot/config/checkstyle/notes.